Want to share your typeform on your website? Head to Share and you’ll find three ways to do so – as a popup, a standard embed, or a full page embed.

 You can change embed settings in the menu at 2.
 Choose the height and width of your typeform, and you can also choose to activate Seamless mode.

-This is designed to make typeforms look even better embedded in your site.
+This is designed to make typeforms look even better when embedded in your site, blending into the color scheme and design of your page.

-Turning Seamless mode on gives you three more options.
+Turning Seamless mode on gives you three additional embedding options:

 Hide typeform footer

 By default, a footer appears on your embedded typeform, showing the progress bar.
-You can remove this if you want, simply toggle the On button.
+Toggle the On button if you want to remove this.

 Hide typeform header